Spectroscopy of Rubidium atoms in solid matrices of rare gases: experimental results and theoretical analysis: Dilute alkali atoms in a solid inert-gas matrix: theoretical analysis

 The relevant tabulated data for the dissociation energy $D$ and the equilibrium distance $R_{eq}$ can be found in \cite{Rossi-Pascale85}, while the van der Waals constant $C_6$ can be found in \cite{Zhu-Dalgarno02}; the tabulated values are $D=3.90 \cdot 10^{-3} \, \text{eV}$, $R_{eq}= 4.76 \, \text{\AA}$, $C_6 = 49.4 \, \text{eV} \, {\text{\AA}}^6$.
 From (\ref{Rrep}) we then get $R_{Rep} \simeq 1.52 \, \text{\AA}$.
 Since the radius of the Lithium atom, $ \simeq1.45 \, \text{\AA}$, is quite smaller than the alkali-parahydrogen distance in the solid matrix, $a^{Li-p(H_2)}=3.78 \, \text{\AA}$, our pairwise-summation of the potentials between nearest-neighbors pairs, as well as neglecting higher multipolar dispersion interactions, should be reasonably good approximations.
-Because in our case the distance between the alkali atom and any parahydrogen molecule of the solid matrix is smaller than the equilibrium distance, $4.76 \, \text{\AA}$, we expect that the Morse potential should give a better approximation to the true potential than the Buckingham-Hill potential.
+Since the Li-H\textsubscript{2} distance in the solid matrix is smaller than the equilibrium distance, $4.76 \, \text{\AA}$, we expect that the Morse potential should give a better approximation to the true potential than the Buckingham-Hill potential.

-With the numerical values above, taking the second derivative of the Buckingham-Hill potential (\ref{eq:Buckingham-Hill1}) (Eq. (\ref{curvature})), and evaluating it for the distance $r = \simeq 3.78 \text{\AA}$ between the alkali atom and any of the nearest neighbors parahydrogen molecules (see Fig. \ref{Fig2}), we obtain $\lvert \kappa \rvert \simeq 4.34 \cdot 10^{-3} \, \text{eV} {\text{\AA}}^{-2}$, and then $\alpha = \sqrt{\lvert k \rvert/(2D)} \simeq 0.747 \, {\text{\AA}}^{-1}$, to be used in the Morse potential (\ref{Morse}).
+With the numerical values above, taking the second derivative of the Buckingham-Hill potential (\ref{eq:Buckingham-Hill1}) (Eq. (\ref{curvature})), and evaluating it for the distance $r = \simeq 3.78 \text{\AA}$ between the alkali atom and any of the nearest neighbors parahydrogen molecules (see Fig. \ref{Fig2}), we obtain $\lvert \kappa \rvert \simeq 4.34 \cdot 10^{-3} \, \text{eV} {\text{\AA}}^{-2}$, and then $\alpha = \sqrt{\lvert k \rvert/(2D)} \simeq 0.746 \, {\text{\AA}}^{-1}$, to be used in the Morse potential (\ref{Morse}).

 We thus obtain

 Taking into account that each Lithium atom has 6 nearest neighbors parahydrogen molecules of the solid matrix, and assuming a pairwise summation, we obtain the total interaction energy of each Litium atom in the parahydrogen solid matrix